Washington Monthly

 Explores a variety of political topics, with a focus on governance, economy, and social issues, featuring episodes that discuss the implications of Trump’s economic policies, the crisis in Ukraine, and the debates surrounding veterans' healthcare, while promoting thoughtful activism and societal change.

 Since 1969, the Washington Monthly has brought a sharp eye to politics, policy and the business of government.
-Our mission today is to support a strong democracy and good governance through honest journalism and thoughtful commentary.
+Our mission: Champion democracy, support good governance, and promote American opportunity for all.

 Join co-hosts Anne Kim and Garrett Epps each week for expert analysis on both the biggest issues driving Washington – and the issues you may not know about but should.